hyryel/com.unity.multiplayer.docs/mppm/player-tags/target-team.md

 ---
 id: target-team
-title: Use Player Tags to assign a player to a team
+title: Use Player Tags to assign a Player to a team
 description: Automatically assign Players to different teams in Multiplayer Play Mode.
 ---